mattkrebs1974/Project-1/README.md

 ## Deployment

-This application can be found [here.]()
+This application can be found [here.](https://mattkrebs1974.github.io/Project-1/)

 ## User Experience

-This App shows 10 of the most popular Gifs when any of the provided buttons are pressed.
-If the user wants to create a new keyword he/she can and that new keyword will replace one of the ones that are currently there.
+Upon load this App will require users to select a league and then a team that they wish to travel with.
+When the team is selected they have to select the game they would like to attend.
+Once they select the game they will be shown a list of events in and around the location of that game which they will travel to.